Modeling Student Learning with 3.8 Million Program Traces: Experiments

 \subsection{Modeling General Behavior}

 We first ask whether code generated by models is reflective of the programming behaviors of \pc students.
-We select 200 titles that correspond to assignments found in online resources from \pc.\footnote{We derive them from external resources on learning to code in \pc, including an associated primer (\url{https://book.pencilcode.net/}) and teaching materials (\url{https://guide.pencilcode.net/}), which contain several standard introductory assignments.
+We select 200 titles that correspond to assignments found in online resources from \pc.\footnote{We derive them from external resources on learning to code in \pc, including an associated primer (\url{https://book.pencilcode.net/}).
 100 of these were seen during training, and 100 were not. } For each title, we randomly select 50 students, split evenly between the seen and unseen student splits.
 We then use the student ID and title to construct a prefix which we use to conditionally generate $n=20$ random samples from each model.
 We then analyze each sampled trace (or single program in the case of the \last model) for properties described in Section \ref{s:evaluation_methods}.

-Computing metrics on final program states, such as those in Figure~\ref{fig:behavior-last}, requires being able to parse a final program state from a generated trace.
-However, the trace models occasionally do not generate the end of sequence token; in such cases, we take the last full generated program state (separated by \texttt{CODE n}).\footnote{See \sect{s:parsing_generations} for more details on how we sample generations.} This approach creates a harder evaluation setting for the trace models than for the \last model because the parsed states from the trace models' generations may not be final; therefore, for an additional comparison, we present results that filter out generations that do not reach the end of sequence token in Appendix \ref{sec:filter}.

-Lastly, while we present results for a \gpt model in this section, Table~\ref{tab:olmo_results} in Appendix \ref{s:olmo_results} shows that we see similar generalization trends for a 1B \olmo model.
+While we present results for a \gpt model in this section, Table~\ref{tab:olmo_results} shows that we see similar generalization trends for a 1B \olmo model.
 Across all splits, the \alldownsampled model generates final program states that are more similar to ground truth generated programs than those generated by the \last model, suggesting that the gap between trace and \last model increases with scale.